Laimonas-Mikalauskas/SQL-fundamentals/README.md

 - SELECT - retrieves data from database
 - FROM - specifies table from which data should be retrieved
 - WHERE - filters relevant results
+- SET - specifies table in which data should be modified

 2. Statements
 - CREATE TABLE statement - creates a new table